 In November 2021, the Company entered into an At Market Issuance Sales Agreement ("ATM Sale Agreement") with B. Riley Securities, Inc., BTIG, LLC, and H.C.
 Wainwright & Co.
 LLC ("Agents"), pursuant to which the Company may offer and sell shares of common stock having an aggregate offering price of up to \$90.0 million from time to time, in "at the market" offerings through the Agents.
 In connection with the November 2022 Offering, the aggregate price was reduced to \$70.0 million.
+The Company further reduced the aggregate offering price to \$12.0 million in connection with the June 2023 Offering.
 Sales of the shares of common stock, if any, will be made at prevailing market prices at the time of sale, or as otherwise agreed with the Agents.
 The Agents will receive a commission from the Company of up to 3.0% of the gross proceeds of any shares of common stock sold under the ATM Sale Agreement.
-During the three months ended March 31, 2022, the Company received net proceeds of \$3.6 million, after deducting commissions and other offering expenses, from the sale of 85,213 shares under the ATM Sale Agreement.
-The Company sold such shares at a weighted average purchase price of \$43.91 per share.
-During the three months ended March 31, 2023, the Company received net proceeds of \$12.6 million, after deducting commissions and other offering expenses, from the sale of 2,853,109 shares under the ATM Sale Agreement.
+During the three months ended June 30, 2022, the Company received net proceeds of \$1.1 million, after deducting commissions and other offering expenses, from the sale of 63,986 shares under the ATM Sale Agreement.
+The Company sold such shares at a weighted average purchase price of \$5.33 per share.
+During the six months ended June 30, 2022, the Company received net proceeds of \$4.7 million, after deducting commissions and other offering expenses, from the sale of 149,199 shares under the ATM Sale Agreement during the three months ended June 30, 2023.
+During the six months ended June 30, 2023, the Company received net proceeds of \$12.6 million, after deducting commissions and other offering expenses, from the sale of 2,853,109 shares under the ATM Sale Agreement.
 The Company sold such shares at a weighted average purchase price of \$4.69 per share.